-How do I approach the organization about developing my own internship?
+How do I approach the organisation about developing my own internship?

 - Before contacting the organization, think about what it is you would like to do as an intern.
 How do you think you might be useful to the organization, and what are the skills that you would like to develop?

 - You will have a much higher chance of getting a response if you can find contacts within the organization through networking.
 If you know someone who works at the organization (or know someone who does), ask for an introduction so that you can start the outreach on a warm note.

 Can I apply for the Self-Sourced Internship Fund as well as CIPE-coordinated internships (on Symplicity)?

 - Yes, we encourage you to apply to both, as both processes are competitive.

 - Because students can only accept one CIPE opportunity per summer however, students will eventually need to decide on one.
 If/when students accept any opportunities, it is the student’s responsibility to inform CIPE staff ASAP so that the opportunity can be offered to another student.
 Funding support for both programs are the same, which allows students to choose opportunities based on the content and relevance of work, rather than the pay.

 How much funding can I receive?

 - Grants for self-sourced internships are equivalent to funding for CIPE-coordinated internships, which depend on compensation/benefits provided by the employer.